Employer & employee relations

 Our advice on the impact of the coronavirus outbreak and our guidance on how employers should respond in the UK and internationally.

-You can view the government's four-step plan to ease lockdown, along with government guidance for employers and the Acas guidance using the links.
+You can view the government’s recently published guidance from Step 4 for employers on working safely during coronavirus and the Acas guidance using the links.
 For real time data and employment advice across multiple jurisdictions, visit the Ius Laboris coronavirus hub by clicking on the image below.

 If you have further questions, or if you would like our support with your policy stance or any specific situation related to coronavirus, please do get in touch.